Accident Guide in Idaho

 Follow this procedure for other property damage, too, where you can't find the owner.
 Leaving the scene of an accident without following these procedures could be considered a hit-and-run.

 If your accident involved an uninsured driver and you end up having problems collecting damages, request that the Idaho Transportation Department suspend the driving privileges of the uninsured motorist.
-This request should only be made after judgment has been issued against the driver, and will be issued until the driver pays the debt or for 6 years.

 For additional information regarding problems with collecting damage awards from uninsured motorists contact your city, county or state law enforcement agency, or your Idaho Transportation Department.